• There are no suggestions because the search field is empty.

 Use the menu below for easy navigation:

-Components of a Jira Workflow
+What are the Components of a Jira Workflow?

 There are several distinct components of workflows in Jira.
 Each component serves a specific purpose in defining a workflow and its steps.
 The four main components are statuses, transitions, assignees, and resolutions.
 Let’s take a look at each in turn.